 ITB eases intractable spasticity in patients with cerebral palsy, multiple sclerosis, traumatic brain injury, spinal cord injury, and stroke by delivering Lioresal Intrathecal (baclofen injection) directly to the intrathecal space in small, precisely controlled doses using a surgically placed pump.
 It is important to keep your pump filled with medication by attending scheduled refill appointments.
 For patient information, see Medtronic’s ITB website.

 RESTORE – Sustained Effect of Droxidopa in Symptomatic Neurogenic Orthostatic Hypotension

 The purpose of this study is to evaluate the efficacy and safety of Northera (droxidopa) to treat neurogenic orthostatic hypotension (NOH).
 NOH symptoms include dizziness, lightheadedness, or feelings that you may black out upon standing.
 This medication is for patients who also have Parkinson’s Disease (PD), Multiple System Atrophy (MSA), Pure Autonomic Failure (PAF), Non-Diabetic Autonomic Neuropathy (NDAN) or Dopamine Beta-Hydroxylase (DBH) deficiency.
 Northera has been approved by the FDA, and participants will receive medication and office appointments paid for during the study, as well as compensation for participation and travel expenses!

 To learn more about participating in one of these studies, please contact our Clinical Research Site Director and Study Coordinator:

 703-313-9111 ext.
 107

 Study sponsors: Our office is interested in further expansion and diversification of our clinical trials so that we can offer these opportunities to more of our patients.
-If you are currently recruiting sites for any clinical trial pertaining to a neurological condition that does not compete with our current trials, feel free to call or email Lindsay with information!
+If you are currently recruiting sites for any clinical trial pertaining to a neurological condition that does not compete with our current trials, feel free to call or email Tanya with information!